Autonomous Quantum Devices: When Are They Realizable without Additional Thermodynamic Costs?: Setting

-If the clock is not perfect, then we would require the equality in Eq \eqref{eq:idealised control} to hold only approximately.
-The following rules this out for a wide class of clock Hamiltonians even when Eq. \eqref{eq:idealised control} is relaxed to include correlations between system $\A$ and the clock.
+The following rules out the possibility of dynamics of the form Eq. \eqref{eq:idealised control} for a wide class of clock Hamiltonians even when Eq. \eqref{eq:idealised control} is relaxed to include correlations between system $\A$ and the clock.

 \begin{prop}[Idealised Control No-Go] Consider a time independent Hamiltonian $\hat H_{\A\cl\G}$ on $\mathcal{H}_{\A\G}\otimes \mathcal{H}_\cl$ where $\mathcal{H}_{\A\G}$ is finite dimensional, and $\mathcal{H}_\cl$ arbitrary; which w.l.o.g. we expand in the form $\hat H_{\A\cl\G}=\hat H_{\A\G}\otimes\id_\cl+\sum_{l,m=1}^{d_\A d_\G} \ketbra{E_l}{E_m}_{\A\G}\otimes \hat H_\cl^{(l,m)}$, where $\{\,\ket{E_l}_{\A\G}\}_{l=1}^{d_\A d_\G}$ are the energy eigenstates of $\hat H_{\A\G}=\hat H_\A+\hat H_\G$; the free Hamiltonian on $\mathcal{H}_\A$ and the bath.
 Both of the following two assertions cannot simultaneously hold: \begin{itemize} \item [\bf{1)}] For all $k,l=1,2,\ldots,d_\A d_\G$; $k\neq l$, the power series expansion in $t$